All The Pigs Origins

 We pride ourselves on exploring new techniques and processes.
 We look into how we explore, explain, create, develop, and share stories for our audience's experience and let them leave feeling they can improve themselves having gained a sense of understanding and knowledge.
 We achieve this by challenging the status quo, not preaching.

-Our approach to story is through mathematical and geometrical techniques.
-We use a lot of diagrams, shapes, and careful planning, long before we start writing any dialogue.
-Every detail of our work is intricately engineered and crafted, down to the finest detail.
-We continue to learn and understand the human condition, what makes us tick, what happens to our brain on music, how light affects our mood, how tension and suspense affect the body and mind, what happens in the brain to create empathy?
-By having greater knowledge of how we think, and feel we can create a higher standard of shows.
+Our approach to story is through biomimicry, physics, mathematics, and geometrical techniques.
+We use diagrams, shapes, patterns, and careful planning, long before we start writing any dialogue.
+Every detail of our work is intricately engineered and crafted, down to the finest detail, whilst still staying true and honest to our creative instincts.
+We continue to learn and understand the human condition: What makes us tick?
+What happens to our brain on music?
+How does light affect our mood?
+How do tension and suspense affect the body and mind?
+What are the building blocks that create a thought, feeling, emotion, and reaction?
+What happens in the brain to create empathy?
+By having greater knowledge of how we think, feel, and behave, we can create a higher standard of show.